-

 With a namesake derived from '80s cult band The Sisters of Mercy, Shakespeare/Livy-penned poetic biography, and 16th c.
 Borgia legend, Boston, Massachusetts' musicians Lucretia's Daggers blend darkwave, synthpop, and ambient metal with dramatic female vocals and have brought an arty touch to their "socio-political, mixed-genre, dark lyrical electro-rock for the apocalypse" since August 2001.

-As of January 2022, consummate guitar master and extraordinary drum tracks producer of Horace Grimsby with his trusty laptop LAZARUS succeeded Maxx in the most prolific musical lineup yet.
+As of January 2022, consummate guitar master and extraordinary drum tracks producer Horace Grimsby with his trusty laptop LAZARUS succeeded guitarist Maxx and laptop FOUR in the band's most prolific musical lineup yet.

-Combining passionate, confessional, introspective lyrics a la Fiona Apple and The Dresden Dolls; the quirk and inventiveness of XTC and Faith No More; mixed with the raw angst of Nine Inch Nails and System of a Down, LD gained a cult following for its shows and first full-length album, Sad Flower Songs, released independently in February 2006, their single "Tragedy" released January 2009 on the Sky So Grey dark music compilation by Decorative Records, and its first music video for "The Horrors of Retail" produced by Warren Lynch and Scott Matalon/Metropolitan Pictures at StingRay Body Art & More, Allston, MA, September 2009.
+Combining passionate, confessional, introspective lyrics a la Fiona Apple and The Dresden Dolls; the quirk and inventiveness of XTC and Faith No More; mixed with the raw angst of Nine Inch Nails and System of a Down, LD gained a cult following for its shows and first full-length album, Sad Flower Songs, released independently in February 2006; their single "Tragedy" released January 2009 on the Sky So Grey dark music compilation by Decorative Records; and its first music video for "The Horrors of Retail" produced by Warren Lynch and Scott Matalon/Metropolitan Pictures at StingRay Body Art & More, Allston, MA, September 2009.
 My Reflections, the 2011 studio album produced by Otto Kinzel, features download tracks re-recorded from 2006's Sad Flower Songs and various compilations.
-LD's full-length debut CD, Sad Flower Songs, was released February 2006, with additional tracks on various local, national, and international compilations.
-The band's second professional video, "Public Transit", recorded by Tom Woundy and produced by Amanda McGrady, was released July 2014 in memoriam to Anderson Lynne Mar.
-August 2019 saw the release of the band's 5-song EP "Thoughts & Prayers," produced, mixed & mastered by Joel Simches/Sonic ChocoblissTM/Sonic Enhancement Specialists, LTD. Recorded at Watch City Studios, Waltham, MA.
+Additional singles appear on various local, national, and international compilations.
+The band's second professional video, "Public Transit", recorded by Tom Woundy and produced by Amanda McGrady, was released July 2014 in memoriam to itinerant front-person of Boston punk band Sans Nomenclature, Anderson Lynne Mar.
+August 2019 saw the release of the band's 5-song EP "Thoughts & Prayers," produced, mixed & mastered by Joel Simches/Sonic ChocoblissTM/Sonic Enhancement Specialists, LTD and recorded at Watch City Studios, Waltham, MA.

 LD's song, "Fallen Moon", was chosen #1 for The Best of 2006 on "Closed Caskets for the Living Impaired", broadcasting live on KUCI 88.9FM in Irvine, CA